 Once you’ve logged in, you can start your first project.
 This will involve creating tasks, setting a deadline, and assigning responsibilities to members of your team.
 This is also where you’ll be prompted to set Milestones, which will help split your project up into different stages and notify users when certain goals are reached.

 Zoho deploys a straightforward tab system for viewing different aspects of projects.
-This is just one benefit of a user interface that is, on the whole, easy to navigate and far from intimidating – in other words, you don’t need to be an experienced project manager or business software user to get to grips with Zoho Projects.
+This is just one benefit of a user interface that I found, on the whole, easy to navigate and far from intimidating – in other words, you don’t need to be an experienced project manager or business software user to get to grips with Zoho Projects.

-The provider must be credited for leaving no stone unturned when it comes to creating features for every component of a given project (more on this just below).
+I’d like to give some additional kudos to Zoho for leaving no stone unturned when it comes to creating features for every component of a given project (more on this just below).

 Despite Zoho Projects’ general user-friendliness, you’ll still run into one or two aspects of the software that feel unnecessarily complicated during setup.
 Creating a project budget, for example, isn’t the easiest task in the world and will likely require some assistance from the online knowledge base.